 This privately helmed special team was established by the Financial Stability Board, which comprises financial agencies of major countries, at the request of the G20 finance ministers and central bank governors.
 The task force encourages companies to make disclosures related to climate change.

-Participating in the New Global Environmental Initiative the Alliance to End Plastic Waste
+Joining the Alliance to End Plastic Waste (AEPW)

-The Sumitomo Chemical Group participated in the leader group for energy and climate change of the International Council of Chemical Associations (ICCA).
+The Sumitomo Chemical Group participated in the Energy and Climate Change Leadership Group of the International Council of Chemical Associations (ICCA).
 We contributed to joint international research related to helping reduce GHG emissions through chemical products and technologies.
 We also worked to promote the spread of the results of the research.

-In addition, we also participate in the leader group for chemical substance policy and health.
-We conduct surveys related to regulatory trends around the world and mechanisms for relaying information on chemical substances contained in products.
-We also cooperate in promoting widespread product stewardship in each participating country, focusing on those in Asia.
-Furthermore, we participated in a task force on plastic waste problems and in discussions based on sound science related to problems surrounding microplastics and plastic substitutes.
+In addition, we also participate in the chemical Substance Policy and Health Leadership Group.
+We cooperate in conducting surveys related to regulatory trends around the world and mechanisms for relaying information on chemical substances contained in products.
+We also participate in working groups related to the harmonization with chemical substance categorization being introduced in Asian countries.
+Furthermore, we participated in a working group on plastic waste problems and in discussions based on sound science related to problems surrounding microplastics and plastic substitutes.

 This organization was established to harmonize the strategies of chemical industry associations and councils around the world through dialogue and cooperation.
 As the principal representative of the chemical industry, ICCA presents opinions to international organizations about key topics shared by its members and various activities of the chemical industry.